-How to do 3D Printing Assemblies With Moving Parts By Alexei Samimi, Mechanical Engineer at Fathom
+How To 3D Print Assemblies With Moving Parts with Alexei Samimi, Mechanical Engineer at Fathom

 As 3D printing becomes increasingly present in the everyday vocabulary of engineers and designers, a new set of necessary skills emerges as well.
 With so many questions that need answering, the Fathom team is dedicated to sharing interesting information with you as we navigate the frontier of additive manufacturing.
 One of the many ways that 3D printing shines is in its ability to produce assemblies with moving parts, all in a single build.
 To investigate this, Mechanical Engineer Alexei Samimi took on the challenge of designing a single assembly of interlocking moving parts for two different 3D printers.

 Using 3D printing in the design process has many benefits.
 For this blog post, I wanted to do a quick project demonstrating how 3D printing allows you to quickly prototype complex and intricate assembled parts by printing multiple components pre-assembled in a single build.